docker-mailserver/docker-mailserver/docs/content/config/security/rspamd.md

 title: 'Security | Rspamd'
 ---

-!!! warning "The current state of Rspamd integration into DMS"

-    Recent pull requests have stabilized integration of Rspamd to a point that we encourage users to test the feature.
-We are confident that there are no major bugs in our integration that make using Rspamd infeasible.
-Please note that there may still be changes ahead as integration is still work in progress!

-    We expect to stabilize this feature with version `v12.1.0`.

 ## About

 Rspamd is a ["fast, free and open-source spam filtering system"][rspamd-homepage].
 DMS integrates Rspamd like any other service.
 We provide a very simple but easy to maintain setup of Rspamd.